Finally, We Can Manifest During The New Moon In Taurus

 ADVERTISEMENT

 "This new moon in particular is a wonderful time to manifest and get serious about your own worth.
-You have so much to offer the world, how will you use your unique talents and gifts to create something meaningful and valuable?" says Ally Lewber, an astrologer based in Los Angeles.
+You have so much to offer the world, how will you use your unique talents and gifts to create something meaningful and valuable?" says astrologer Ally Lewber.
 "This is a beautiful invitation to wonder about our own minds."

 Lewber adds that during this time, these are the questions to ask yourselves: What next steps am I about to embark on?
 How do I want it to feel?
 How can I nourish myself and my creative gifts?
 What does living lavishly mean to me and how can I use my creative gifts to get to where I want to be in life?